 Following the recommendation of the district hearing designee, the superintendent may issue a student suspension for a period up to 180 school days (long-term suspension) as a result of Type I Behavior.
-The student, parent or guardian may appeal the decision of the superintendent to the Board of Education within 30 days of the suspension.
+The student, parent or guardian may appeal the deci- 9.
+The possession of a weapon under sion of the superintendent to the Board of Education within 30 days of the suspension.
 All appeals must be in writing to the president of the Board.
-If an appeal is made, a hearing will be conducted before a committee of the Board, which will be appointed by the president of the Board.
+If an appeal is made, a hearing will be conducted before a committee 11.
+Arson in the first degree under § of the Board, which will be appointed by the president of the Board.
 Until the committee of the Board makes a decision on an appeal, the superintendent's suspension remains.